-Marriage of Same-Sex Couples - 2006 Position Statement Canadian Psychological Association
+Same Sex Marriage - 2006 Position Statement Canadian Psychological Association

-In 2003, the Canadian Psychological Association (CPA) issued its response to public debate about the effect of marriage of same-sex couples on children.
+In 2003, the Canadian Psychological Association (CPA) supported Bill C-38, the federal government's legislation legalizing same-sex marriage across Canada.
+CPA's support was initiated in response to public debate about the effect of same-sex marriage on children.
 CPA's review of the psychological research led us to conclude that the children of same-sex parents do not differ from the children of heterosexual parents in terms of their psychosocial development, their gender development and their gender identity.
-In 2005, the CPA voiced its support to the House of Commons of Bill C-38, legislation legalizing marriage of same-sex couples.

-The current federal government has committed to asking Parliament to re-examine the legalization of marriage of same-sex couples.
-In response to this intention, many individuals and groups, both in favour and against marriage of same-sex couples, have brought their opinions and positions to the public.
-Because public opinion continues to involve concern about the rights and needs of children, CPA has reviewed recent research and re-affirms its 2003 position and 2005 support of marriages of same-sex couples and their families.
+The current federal government has committed to asking Parliament to re-examine the legalization of same-sex marriage.
+In response to this intention, many individuals and groups, both in favour and against same-sex marriage, have brought their opinions and positions to the public.
+Because public opinion continues to involve concern about the rights and needs of children, CPA has reviewed recent research and re-affirms its 2003 position and support of same-sex families.

-According to Herek's extensive review of the literature in 2006, the research on which opponents to marriage of same-sex couples rely, look at the functioning of children in intact families with heterosexual parents compared to those children raised by a single parent following divorce or death of a spouse.
+According to Herek's extensive review of the literature in 2006, the research on which opponents to same-sex marriage rely, look at the functioning of children in intact heterosexual families compared to those children raised by a single parent following divorce or death of a spouse.
 They do not include studies that compare the functioning of children raised by heterosexual couples with the functioning of children raised by same-sex couples.
-In this group of studies, any differences observed are more accurately attributable to the effects of death or divorce, and/or to the effects of living with a single parent, rather than to parents' sexual orientation.
+In this group of studies, any differences observed are more accurately attributable to the effects of death or divorce and/or to the effects of living with a single parent rather than to parents' sexual orientation.
 These studies do not tell us that the children of same-sex parents in an intact relationship fair worse than the children of opposite-sex parents in an intact relationship.

-Although the research relied on by supporters of marriage of same-sex couples is not without its methodological flaws (as can be made the case for almost any area of scientific inquiry), it is based on comparisons of children with same-sex and opposite-sex parents.
-Herek points out that this group of studies is more relevant to the marriage debate and the findings of this group of studies are very consistent.
-A review of the psychological research into the well-being of children raised by same-sex and opposite-sex parents continues to indicate that there are no reliable differences in their mental health or social adjustment and that lesbian mothers and gay fathers are not less fit as parents than are their heterosexual counterparts.
+Although the research that specifically looks at families with same-sex parents is not without its methodological flaws (as can be made the case for almost an area of scientific inquiry), it is based on comparisons of children within same-sex and opposite-sex parents and the findings of this group of studies are consistent.
+A review of the psychological research into the well-being of children raised within same-sex and opposite-sex unions continues to indicate that there are no reliable differences in their mental health or social adjustment and that lesbian mothers and gay fathers are not less fit as parents than are their heterosexual counterparts (Herek, 2006).